marijnh/Eloquent-JavaScript/04_data.md

 {{index array, collection}}

 Arrays, then, are just a kind of object specialized for storing sequences of things.
 If you evaluate `typeof []`, it produces `"object"`.
-You can see them as long, flat octopuses with all their tentacles in a neat row, labeled with numbers.
+You can visualize arrays as long, flat octopuses with all their tentacles in a neat row, labeled with numbers.

 {{index journal, "weresquirrel example"}}

-We will represent the journal that Jacques keeps as an array of objects.
+Jacques will represent the journal that Jacques keeps as an array of objects:

 ```{test: wrap}
 let journal = [